mockko/livereload/README.md

 Feel like chatting?
 Join us at livereload@jaconda.im — just add this contact to your Jabber / Google Talk.
 (Please don't overuse this chat feature, we're trying to get some work done too!)

+1.4: Works on Windows.
+Sane file system monitoring (had to write it from scratch, see em-dir-watcher gem).
+Port number changed to 35729 because of a conflict with Zend Server.
+Added grace period to combine the changes made in rapid succession.
+Works with Vim.

 1.3: Configuration file (`.livereload`) — you can customize extensions, configure exclusions, disable no-reload refreshing.
 Monitoring of multiple folders.
 Some bugs fixed.

 1.2.2: add .erb to the list of monitored extensions (this is a gem-only update, run `gem update livereload` to install).